 Pay levels fall in the middle of the pack

 Very little love for upper management

 NCR Corporation is a big name in its industry and looks good on résumés, but there is no shortage of disgruntled employees.

-NCR’s hardware, software, and services are intertwined so perhaps it’s appropriate that each segment supplies a roughly equal amount of the company’s revenue.
+NCR’s segments, hardware, software, and services, supply a roughly equal amount of the company’s revenue.

 The company’s hardware products, about 35% of revenue, consist of several lines of automated teller machines (ATMs), cash dispensers, cash recycling ATMs, and hardware for check and image processing.
 Among other hardware products are point-of-sale (POS) terminals, self-checkout kiosks, order and payment kiosks, bar code scanners, printers, and peripherals.

 NCR’s services segment generates about 35% of revenue by helping users get hardware and software up and running and, in some, cases managing entire systems.
 The company’s Predictive Services helps customers identify and address technology issues.